twobit-five/SphereLink/README.md

 [qr code scanner issue and fix]
 [Could be optimized for batter life]
-[persistant permission request after permission has been granted]
+[persistant permission request after permission has been granted] [connection issues if device has some how become bonded, dont bond the device!]

 ## Description:
 The purpose of this app is to track distances of BLE devices.  [why did we create this, what s it for?] [connects to many devices by scanning barcodes]
 ## Architecure and Design

-[keywords to use MVVM, room data base?, kotlin, jetpack compose] [MVVM design used with navigation for implementation of UI] [Give details about how distance is calculated]
+[keywords to use MVVM, room data base?, kotlin, jetpack compose, dagger hilt dependency injection] [MVVM design used with navigation for implementation of UI] [Give details about how distance is calculated]
 [How often is distance calculated, how often are rssi values taken? how many?]